twigbio/liminal-orm/docs/reference/entity-schemas.md

 single_relationship(target_class_name: str, entity_link_field: Column, backref: str | None = None) -> RelationshipProperty

 # multi_relationship is used for a multi field where there is a "one-to-many" relationship from the current class to the target class.
-# NOTE: This is not a normal one-to-many relationship.
+# NOTE: This is not a normal one-to-many relationship with an associated table.
 The multi field is represented as a list of entity ids.
-multi_relationship(target_class_name: str, current_class_name: str, entity_link_field_name: str) -> RelationshipProperty
+multi_relationship(target_class_name: str, entity_link_field: Column) -> RelationshipProperty
 ```

 !!! question "How do I access the joined entity or entities?"